Raheem Sterling transfer: England star to move from Man City to Chelsea

 Chelsea can look to it’s front three and feature Kai Havertz, Mason Mount, and Sterling, with any number of players filling the void should the Blues decide not to sell any of the above names.

 The Blues have also been linked with Raphinha and, not kidding, even Cristiano Ronaldo.
-Thomas Tuchel is coming off a very poor season and new owner Todd Boehly is making a big domestic splash by signing Sterling ahead of his England going to the World Cup as a favorite.
+Thomas Tuchel is coming off a troubled season, mostly off the pitch. and new owner Todd Boehly is making a big domestic splash by signing Sterling ahead of his England going to the World Cup as a favorite.
 It makes sense, showing that Chelsea’s not going to stop spending big despite the exit of Roman Abramovich.

 What does Raheem Sterling’s exit do to Man City?